 Read our June 2020 employee-owned company statement on Black Lives Matter.

-The tragedies of the summer of 2020 have made us all question deeply as a company what actions we will take to create change.
+The tragedies of the summer of 2020 made us all question deeply as a company what actions we will take to create change.
 In addition to condemning police violence and racial injustice, what are we doing to address those issues?
 What could we be doing?
 What should we be doing?

 Addressing racism and bias at Community IT